-So although I haven’t been actively involved in Indiv as much, it’s always been with me throughout every stage of my career; I owe a lot of my success to it.
-So it was only fitting to use the platform I co -created 10 years ago to hopefully help my fellow readers as I take another huge step in my personal life.
+So although I haven’t been actively involved in Indiv as much, it’s always been by my side throughout every stage of my career; I owe a lot of my success to it.
+So it was only fitting to use the platform I co -created ten years ago to hopefully help my fellow readers as I take another huge step in my personal life.

 In December I made the decision to propose to my girlfriend.
 I won’t bore you with the details (though the proposal did have more than it’s fair share drama).
-Now most guys won’t really think too much about what they are going to wear straight away.
-That’s something that usually comes later down the list of priorities, but I’m not most guys 😃
+Now most guys won’t think about what they are going to wear straight away.
+That’s something that usually comes later in their list of priorities, but I’m not most guys 😃

 Of course it wasn’t the first thing I was thinking about, but it did manage to bulldozer it’s way to the top of the cue a lot sooner.
 Once I had come back to London from proposing abroad I started to think about what I might like to wear.

 I began to view my wedding suit as an investment.
 It helped that I already knew I wanted – a tuxedo.
 A tuxedo is a staple that every stylish man needs in his wardrobe, but if I’m honest it’s usually one of the last items on the list of staple priorities.
-Yet being a film director (I hope to oneway attend a few red carpets) I knew that it’ll really provided extra value and gave me to make the investment.
+Yet being a film director (I hope to one day attend a few red carpets) I knew that it would really provide extra value and gave me another reason to make the investment.
 Unlike our female counterparts we can actually use our wedding suit after the wedding.
 So I knew I was going to get added value from it.

 Secondly knowing that the suit was going to be made to my specific measurements made me feel it’ll really feel like a special piece.
 My father had one for his wedding (though a brown tweed in the heat of Malaysia probably isn’t the choice I would have opted for lol) And that was something I wanted to continue, that tradition.

-Working in menswear I’ve always valued how you appear, the power of your appearance is very important to me.
-A wedding is one of those things you want to look back on and feel, that you really made an effort not just for yourself but for your wife and those around you.
-Throw in the history of Savile Row and sprinkle on the fact that Nigel one of my oldest friends and first members of Indiv was going to be guiding me through the process just added that final personal touch and made me feel it was destined to me (the things we tell ourselves when we really want something right hahah)
+I’ve always valued how you appear, the power of your appearance is very important to me.
+A wedding is one of those things you want to look back on and feel that you’ve really made an effort; not just for yourself but for your partner and those around you.
+Throw in the history of Savile Row and sprinkle in the fact that Nigel, one of my oldest friends and first members of Indiv was going to be guiding me through the process, simply added that final personal touch and made me feel it was destined to me (the things we tell ourselves when we really want something right hahah)

 A simple conversation

-Now it does help, when you’re speaking to one of your oldest friends, colleagues and style inspirations.
-However the initial conversation I had with Nigel, was great.
+Now it does help when you’re speaking to one of your oldest friends, colleagues and style inspirations.
+However the initial conversation I had with Nigel was great.
 This is all about discussing what your initial thoughts are about your suit.
-Nigel or another member of the team will then guide you though what choices he thinks would work best based on your preferences, opinions and budget.
-Me being me I had a pretty good idea of what I wanted and so I came with some references (Pinterest really helps) which provides Nigel with a clearer idea of I wanted.
+Nigel or another member of the team will then guide you through what choices the think would work best based on your preferences, opinions and budget.
+Me being me, I had a pretty good idea of what I wanted and so I came with some references (Pinterest really helps) which provides Nigel with a clearer idea of I wanted.

 The choices that Hardy Aimes provide are great.
 You can select a number of fabrics, suit styles (Single, double breasted, Peak or notch lapel) Every choice has a specific price point which will then be totalled up in the end.
 The whole point of this process is to really dig deep and create something that not only will compliment your look and personal style but create a wedding suit that makes you feel comfortable too.
-So what part of the world you’ll be getting hitched in mattered, as I wanted to choose a lighter fabric due to the warm weather.
-You’ll also wanted to have a quick conversation with the other half so you know the colour you’re going with is going to compliment what they’ll be wearing too.
+So what part of the world you’ll be getting hitched in mattered (As I wanted to choose a lighter fabric due to the warm weather).
+You’ll also want to have a quick conversation with the other half so you know the colour you’re going with is going to compliment what they’ll be wearing too.